The Project I’m Working On

 While leaving the cozy protections of institutional structures has allowed me to express myself in complete freedom, the major hurdle this project is now encountering isn’t so much the enormous amount of time and energy one must invest (this was expected, and isn’t really an issue when you are passionate about something), but is much more the financial burden.
 Publishing articles in academic journals as an independent scholar who has no access to grants or to any funding a normal university guarantees to its researchers, can be extremely expensive.
 Moreover, I don’t want my research to be behind a paywall.
 Unfortunately, most publishers do not allow research articles to be open access.
 The author has to pay an open-access charge to make them freely available.
 For example, publishing the article on the mind-brain identity emptied my pockets by about $2900!

-Therefore, if you find value in my project and wish to support it, you can make a small financial contribution and…
+Therefore, if you find value in my project and wish to support it, you can make a financial contribution with…

 Meanwhile, to get a glimpse of my approach and, of course, also about other topics I’m ruminating on, you might like to read through the blog posts of my Substack newsletters.